Ishaan-RS/Book_Categorizer/README.md

 It was inspired by the well-known Language Toxicity NN model.

-Everything is done, just REMEMBER:- DO ADD THE PATH TO THE DATASET IN THE FIRST LINE.
+Everything is done, just REMEMBER:- DO ADD THE PATH TO THE DATASET IN THE BEGINNING.
 Rest is done.

-Enjoy👍
+Happy Learning👍